fpatricio/react-budgeting-automation/README.md

  - Chrome latest version.

+### Test Cases

+ - Adding an Outflow on the Budget app and validate the new amount of the Working Balance Calculation.
+ - Adding an Inflow on the Budget app and validate the new amount of the Working Balance Calculation.
+ - Adding an Outflow and Inflow on the Budget app and validate the new amount of the Working Balance Calculation.
+(FA)
+ - Update an existing Outflow on the Budget app and validate the new amount of the Working Balance Calculation.
+(FA)
+ - Update an existing Inflow on the Budget app and validate the new amount of the Working Balance Calculation.
+ - Update an existing Outflow and Inflow on the Budget app and validate the new amount of the Working Balance Calculation.
+ - Update Inflow, delete an Outflow on the Budget app and validate the new amount of the Working Balance Calculation.
+(FA)
+ - Update Outflow, delete an Inflow on the Budget app and validate the new amount of the Working Balance Calculation.

+  ( FA = For Automation )

+### Test Cases for automation

-### Scenario 1: Adding an Outflow and Inflow on the Budget app and validate the new amount of the Working Balance Calculation.
+#### Scenario 1: Adding an Outflow and Inflow on the Budget app and validate the new amount of the Working Balance Calculation.

-Open the budget app in chrome browser: https://budget.modus.app/budget
+- Open the budget app in chrome browser: https://budget.modus.app/budget
 - Select an Outflow category (Misc)
 - Add the description of the Outflow category (like “Test Outflow”)
 - Add a value for the Outflow category like 350